nuxt/vue-meta/docs/api/README.md

 - type `string`
 - default `data-vue-meta-server-rendered`

-The name of the attribute that is aded to the `html` tag to inform `vue-meta` that the server has already generated the meta tags for the initial render
+The name of the attribute that is added to the `html` tag to inform `vue-meta` that the server has already generated the meta tags for the initial render

 See [How to prevent update on page load](/faq/prevent-initial)